You are in France. What do you do when a native says the following to you:

 I wonder if many people still have a Pain surprise, (party loaf,) prepared by the local boulanger these days… The mini-sandwiches carved out of a loaf of rustic bread are delicious and come in a variety of flavors, pâté, smoked salmon, crudités, etc.

-With Thanksgiving celebrations around the corner, why not try serving your guests a French-style apéritif before the meal of all meals?
-Look at the following links for ideas…
+This year, when Thanksgiving comes, why not try serving your guests a French-style apéritif before the meal of all meals?
+See suggestions below…

-3. The world is mad for Lillet, the iconic French apéritif drink.
+2. The world is mad for Lillet, the iconic French apéritif drink, and a personal favorite of mine.
 Find cocktail and other recipes on the company’s website.